Joe Wilkinson: Television

-In May 2025, Wilkinson was announced as a contestant on the upcoming first series of The Celebrity Traitors.
+In May 2025, Wilkinson was announced as a contestant on the first series of The Celebrity Traitors.
+Wilkinson was selected to play as a 'Faithful' but was eventually 'murdered' in the sixth episode.
+He and Keira Knightley starred in the Waitrose Christmas adverts for 2025.

 8 Out of 10 Cats

 Since 2012, Wilkinson has made semi-regular appearances on the 8 Out of 10 Cats spin-off show 8 Out of 10 Cats Does Countdown.
 He generally participates in the show's latter half and occasionally acts as Rachel Riley's assistant.
 He often appears in costumes, performs stunts and brings on special guests, and routinely refers to the show's regular model, Fabio (played by Robert Deaton), as his half-brother.
 In 2012, during the special episode of 8 Out of 10 Cats Does Deal or No Deal?, Wilkinson made a special appearance as the banker's assistant.

 Stand-up

-Wilkinson has performed two major tours: My Mum's Called Stella and my Dad's Called Brian and The Joe Wilkinson Experience.
+Wilkinson has performed two major tours: My Mum's Called Stella and My Dad's Called Brian and The Joe Wilkinson Experience.

 Other work

 In 2014, Wilkinson appeared in a commercial for Hellmann's Mayonnaise with Sue Barker and Brian Blessed, and in 2015, Wilkinson began voicing ads for Hotels.com.

 In June 2015, Wilkinson appeared in a live recording for the Pappy's Flatshare Slamdown.
 From the beginning of the show, he was quite inebriated and had to be substituted with a member of the audience when he left to get himself another glass of wine.
 The episode was published in August 2017.